-14.10B An exceptionally urgent case in these circumstances is one where the FCA staff believe that a decision to begin proceedings should be taken before it is possible to follow the procedure described in paragraph 14.10A; and it is necessary to protect the interests of consumers or potential consumers.
+14.10B An exceptionally urgent case in these circumstances is one where the FCA staff believe that a decision to begin proceedings should be taken before it is possible to follow the procedure described in paragraph 14.10A; and financial penalty is set out in DEPP 6.5 to DEPP 6.5D.

+(2) it is necessary to protect the interests of consumers or potential consumers.